jamesroutley/bergamotandblack/nyee.md

 # B&B 016

-An NYEE Cocktail Party.
+A New Year's Eve Eve Cocktail Party.
 We'll be making cocktails, but feel free to BYO booze as well.

 ---

-smoked rosemary and rum punch - £1
+Smoked rosemary and rum punch - £1

-grapefruit gin sour - £2.5
+Grapefruit gin sour - £2.5

-negroni - £3
+Negroni - £3

-sidecar - £4
+Sidecar - £4

-elderflower, vodka + champagne - £4
+Elderflower, champagne - £4

 ---